nithinmanne/advcpp-homework/README.txt

 install it.
 If using Visual Studio, NuGet should install it automatically.

+Changes:
+Problem 1: Fix support for other char formats.
+Problem 3: Updated answer to be more accurate.

 Toolchains/Dependencies Used:
 1. Microsoft Visual Studio Enterprise 2019 Ver.
 16.5.4
 2. Microsoft Visual C++ 2019 Ver.
 14.25